amaulap2/Datastory/_includes/parts/best_finding_1.md

 ### How do Bots Affect Engagement Metrics?

 Finally, we want to understand how bots affect the engagement metrics of a video.
-To do this, we analyzed some important metrics such as the number of views, likes and comments on a video.
+To do this, we analyzed some important metrics such as the number of likes, comments, and replies on a video.
 We compared the engagement metrics of videos with a high proportion of comments from bots to videos with a low proportion of comments from bots.
 Here the normalization is done by dividing the engagement metrics by their maximum value registered in the dataset.

 <!--
 <div style="text-align: center;" id="Figure5">